vincywindy/EntityFrameworkCore.DBCopy/README.md

    var copy = new DBCopyWorker<SkuContext>(fromdboption, todboption);
        copy.Copy();
 ```
-## Limit
+## Attention
 This repository use [Entity Framework Extensions](https://entityframework-extensions.net/?z=github&y=entityframework-plus)
-to bulkinsert.It is not free,but you can get free trial.I will replace this in the funture!
+to bulkinsert temporary.It is not free,but you can get free trial.I will replace this in the funture!